 “So somebody saved us,” Hammond said.

 “Yes sir,” she replied.
 “And the sensor got video of them in action.”
 She started a video image of a ship shaped like a triangle with a mostly transparent cylinder in the center and wide wings on either side filling out the triangle shape.
 The ship flashed up too fast for the eye to track then stopped dead.
 Pods all over the craft opened and things poked out.
-Sam started talking again, “The ship was accelerating at two hundred gravities with no detectable exhaust and then it stopped dead in less than a second.
+Sam started talking again, “The ship was accelerating at two hundred gravities with no detectable exhaust and then it slowed to a stop without a turnover.
 That’s one serious propulsion system and if the inhabitants are even remotely like us they must have some sort of inertial compensator.”

 Daniel nodded, “Otherwise they be turned to jam every time they stopped or started.”

 Sam nodded, “Right.
 Those things coming out of the pods are sensors of all sorts, both passive and active.
-Including some I’ve never heard of.”
+Including some I’m assuming are sensors because of how they are used that I've never seen before.”
 She sped up the video and then started it playing again as the sensors were retracted and the pods closed, “After some minutes they retract their sensors and move to a spot over the asteroid and go motionless relative to it.”
 The video shows the fusion exhaust come out and ignite the gas pocket, “They held position until it was burning on it its own then stopped and left as fast as they came.”

 “They left the solar system?”
 Jack asked.

 “No,” Sam replied.
 “They are still here.
 Using the Asgard sensor I tracked them to a crater on the far side of the moon.
 Interestingly enough they don’t show up on anything else.
 And I’ve looked sir.”

 Jack whistled, “I bet you have.
 So we have a bunch of good Samaritans hanging around and keeping their good deed under wraps.
 Any ideas who they might be?”
 He looked at Teal’c.